 - to understand familiar words and basic sentences, concerning themselves and a variety of familiar topics (e.g. family, travel, food, some current events, technology, professions, etc.) when people speak slowly and clearly. - to read short, simple texts.
-The students will be able to utilize reading strategies to find specific, predictable information in everyday materials such as advertisements, menus and brief personal communications - to use the target language with a basic level of conversational fluency on familiar topics.
+The students will be able to utilize reading strategies to find specific, predictable information in everyday materials such as advertisements, short online videos, menus and brief personal communications. - to use the target language with a basic level of conversational fluency on familiar topics.
 The students will be able to ask and answer simple questions in areas of immediate need or on familiar topics.
+They will be able to request simple information and to order simple food.
 In addition, they will be able to describe where they live and people they know. - to write short, simple messages dealing with everyday issues.
 The students will be able to describe, in basic sentences, themselves, their friends and family, their immediate surroundings, and their daily routines. - to give examples of the relationship between language and culture.
 The students will be able to identify some characteristics of the target language culture(s) and distinguish patterns from stereotypes.
 They will begin to note similarities and differences between target cultures and their own. - to reflect on the experience of learning a new language and on different pedagogies.
 The students will begin to identify their personal learning style.